-- 29. If your academic performance is seriously affected by medical or personal circumstances, and you would like to request some adjustment to take account of this, you should submit a Personal Extenuating Circumstance Form in line with the Personal Extenuating Circumstance policy Personal Extenuating Circumstances (PEC) Student Progress Newcastle University (ncl.ac.uk). - 30.
+- 29. If your academic performance is seriously affected by medical or personal circumstances, and you would like to request some adjustment to take account of this, you should submit a Personal Extenuating Circumstance Form in line with the Personal Extenuating Circumstances Policy. - 30.
 The Board of Examiners shall, accordingly, be made aware if medical or other circumstances have been put forward by you; however, no more detail than is necessary shall be disclosed, and this shall include no personal or medical details.
 All personal information shall be handled by the Personal Extenuating Circumstances Committee and the Board of Examiners in accordance with the requirements of data protection legislation.
-Guidance on Personal Extenuating Circumstances procedures is provided by the Student Progress Service (Student Progress Student Progress Newcastle University (ncl.ac.uk)) - 31.
+Guidance on Personal Extenuating Circumstances procedures is provided by the Student Progress Service. - 31.
 You will be reminded annually by notice (in electronic or paper form) of the Personal Extenuating Circumstances procedure and reminded that applications should be made in a timely manner.
 If you fail to disclose relevant circumstances to the Committee at the time of impact, this may lead to no adjustment being made to take account of the personal extenuating circumstances.